OSD Task Sequence Failed with Error 0x80072EE7 | SCCM | ConfigMgr

 Solution:

-Since the ethernet adapter was not detected, the issue will be most probably with network drivers.
-You can follow the below steps to fix error 0x80072EE7 on Windows 10 / Windows 11 machines occurred during SCCM OSD.
+Since the Ethernet adapter was not detected, the issue is most likely related to network drivers.
+To fix error 0x80072EE7 during SCCM OSD on Windows 10 or Windows 11 machines, follow these steps:

 Related Posts: